Gluten

 Flavor Profile

-Taste: neutral, slightly starchy.
-Aroma: wheat-like, bready when cooked.
-Texture: elastic, chewy.
+Neutral, slightly starchy.
+Aroma is wheat-like, bready when cooked.
+Texture is elastic and chewy in bread and pasta.
 Category: protein complex / grain component.

 The Science